Welcome to the Tenure Review web page, a resource for Tenure Review Committee members and probationary faculty.

 Celebration for Tenure Completion

-Congratulations to our Foothill College faculty who received tenure in spring 2020
+Congratulations to our Foothill College faculty who received tenure in winter 2022.

 The Foothill-De Anza Board of Trustees grant tenure each year to Foothill faculty members who successfully complete a rigorous, four-year review process.
 They are then been re-employed as tenured faculty for the following and subsequent academic years.